Mikihail/Python-Mean-Shift-Segmentation/README.md

 The ultimate objective is to ensure that our mean shift algorithm is able to traverse all the rows until every point is exhausted.
 The results are then discussed and evaluated.

 ### Shortcomings:
 The appropriate selection of the window size is non-trivial.
-Inappropriate size can lead to merging of modes or creation of additional shallow modes
+Inappropriate size can lead to merging of modes or creation of additional shallow modes.

+### Lessons